2026 Consulting Salary Report: Big-Firm Pay, Filtered for the Offers That Matter

 We cut smaller boutiques and firms under roughly 2,000 employees.
 That makes the report more useful if you are deciding between real recruiting paths instead of browsing every consulting company in the market.

-The widest gap is still between MBB and standard Big 4 generalist tracks.
-But the interesting middle of the market is now the strategy-arm layer.
+The widest gap is still between MBB and standard Big 4 generalist tracks, but the interesting middle of the market is now the strategy-arm layer.
+Crowdsourced data on levels.fyi shows the top strategy arms creeping close to MBB on post-MBA total cash, which is why the decision is rarely as simple as "take the bigger name."

-• MBB still leads on total compensation for the most recognizable strategy track.
+- MBB still appears to lead on reported total compensation for the most recognizable strategy track.
+The level-by-level detail lives in the McKinsey salary and BCG salary breakdowns.

-• Strategy&, EY-Parthenon, Oliver Wyman, Kearney, and Accenture Strategy keep the middle tier highly competitive.
+- Strategy&, EY-Parthenon, Oliver Wyman, Kearney, and Accenture Strategy keep the middle tier highly competitive on base, with the gap to MBB showing up mainly in bonus ceilings and exit signaling rather than year-one base.

 Get the Full Report